 - The central obligation is to put right the wrongs.

-- allows for focus on harms rather than the rules or laws that were broken.
+- Justice should focus on harm, rather than rules or laws.

 - Wrongs or harms result in obligations.